Global19-atlassian-net/alaterm/DEVICES.md

 6. **Termux** app, and **VNC Viewer** app.
 Available at Google Play or F-Droid.

 7. At least 2GB RAM.
+The more, the better.

 ### Additional info